Help Save Us From The Scouring of Our Shire

 This is the language of the powerful, designed to silence dissent.

 Saving the planet doesn't require sacrificing every beautiful place to industrial development.
-That's not environmentalism.
 It's just a new form of extraction, dressed in green clothing.

 Join the Movement: RE-THINK Wales

-RE-THINK Wales is campaigning to save the Welsh countryside from industrialization.
+RE-THINK Wales is campaigning to save the Welsh countryside from industrialisation.
 Their message is simple and powerful: Don't break the Heart of Wales.

 Visit their website to: